clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

        Source2:        cmdline

    .. note::
-      TIP: Consider changing the Name in the RPM spec file to easily identify a modified kernel.
+      Consider changing the Name in the RPM spec file to easily identify a modified kernel.

 #.
 Commit and save the changes to the file

 Modify kernel configuration